telerik/fiddler-everywhere-docs/introduction.md

 ---
 title: Introduction
-description: Fiddler Everywhere is a high performance, cross-platform web debugging proxy for any browser, system or platform
+description: "Try now the Fiddler Everywhere cross-platform, web-debugging, HTTP-request proxy and use it for any browser, system or platform to ensure high performance of your processes."
 slug: introduction
 publish: true
 position: 0